Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/DGRL/method_select.rst

           num_layer: 4

-The name of all the methods to call are listed in the table below, for a detailed introduction on the interface and implementation of each base model, please refer to `Introduction on base DGRL methods <base_model.html>`_:
+The name of all the implemented backbones are listed in the table below, for a detailed introduction on the interface and implementation of each base model, please refer to `Introduction on base DGRL methods <base_model.html>`_:

 +--------------------------+----------------+----------------+